-Financial Expenses, Net
+Financial Expenses (Income), Net

-Financial expenses, net consists of interest expense accrued or paid on our indebtedness and the change in the fair value of warrants to purchase the Company's preferred and common stock, net of interest income earned on our cash balances.
-Financial expenses, net also includes foreign exchange gains and losses.
+Financial expenses (income), net consists of interest expense accrued or paid on our indebtedness, net of interest income earned on our cash and cash equivalents and marketable securities.
+Financial expenses (income), net also includes foreign exchange gains and losses.
 We expect interest expenses to vary each reporting period depending on the amount of outstanding indebtedness and prevailing interest rates.

-We expect interest income will vary in each reporting period depending on our average cash balances during the period and applicable interest rates.
+We expect interest income will vary in each reporting period depending on our average cash balances and marketable securities during the period and applicable interest rates.